music dictionary : As - As

 assolvere(Italian) perform, acquit, absolve (religious)

-assommer(French) knock out, kill, stun (an animal), overwhelm, bore (induce boredom)
+assommer(French) to knock out, to kill, to stun (an animal), to overwhelm, to bore (induce boredom)

 Assonance(English, French) similarity of tone, resemblance of sound, the matching of vowel or consonant sounds or of syllabic rhythm but without the necessity of rhyme, thus 'moat' and 'load' or 'lover' and 'hover'